crhall-writing/crhall-writing.github.io/_slams/the-octopus.md

 back off

 and that leads me to the most interesting fact
-even with all of that, all the fascinations and capacities and interesting stats
+even with all of that
 their average lifespan is 3-5 years for the big ones, 1-2 years for the small ones
 they actually begin to self destruct, disintegrating from the inside,
 their flesh eventually picked apart by scavengers while they’re still barely alive